Modern Slavery and Human Trafficking Statement by Tchibo Coffee International

 3. Assessment of Modern Slavery and Human Trafficking Risk in Our Business and Our Supply Chains

-3.3 The outcomes of our assessment for 2018 are displayed in the below matrix.
-The results demonstrate few significant changes in 2018 and confirm that we should concentrate primarily on our coffee, tea and hot chocolate supply chains, alongside the sub-contractors that we choose to work with on-site.
+3.3 The outcomes of our assessment for 2020 are displayed in the below matrix.
+The results demonstrate few changes in 2020 and confirm that we should concentrate primarily on our coffee, tea and hot chocolate supply chains.
+“Agency staff in Glasgow” moved into the “low” category because we employed very few individuals on this type of temporary contract in 2020.
+We will continue to review the risk assessment on at least an annual basis to ensure our actions remain relevant.